-Robin Wolf, who runs the bar at The Hatch Rotisserie & Bar in Paso Robles, California, started experimenting with infusing vermouths in order to introduce new flavors without adding sugars.
-In this Martini variation, dried rose petals heighten the floral aromatics of Lillet blanc.
+Robin Wolf, who runs the bar at The Hatch Rotisserie & Bar in Paso Robles, California, started experimenting with infusing vermouths in order to introduce flavors without adding sugars.
+In this Martini variation, dried rose petals heighten the floral aromatics of Lillet Blanc.

 For the base of the cocktail, Wolf calls for an “aromatic gin.”
 Generally, that refers to a gin with more than just a strong juniper presence.
 Those with an especially heavy floral profile would complement the rose-infused Lillet Blanc.
 The most obvious of these is Hendrick’s, which has remained a popular gin for decades now due to its floral, cucumber aromatics.
 But there are others: The Botanist, from Islay in Scotland, offers a bouquet of 22 botanicals including clover, heather, chamomile, wood sage and lemon balm; St. George’s Terroir Gin from Alameda, California, evokes the coastal wilds of California with coastal sage, Douglas fir and California bay laurel; and Empress 1908 gin has elements of rose and citrus, though its blue color might make the Killer Queen murky.

 Lillet Blanc is a bittersweet aperitif based on a now-lost historic liqueur called Kina Lillet; its most famous application is in James Bond’s signature Martini, the Vesper.
 Those who want their drink a bit more bitter and a touch less sweet could, instead, use Cocchi Americano, a similar kind of fortified wine that is likely more akin to Kina Lillet in that it includes quinine, the ingredient that adds the telltale bitterness to tonic water.
 Either way, the liquid needs 24 hours to be infused with dried rose petals.